What is Trigger Finger?

 The tendons are tough, fibrous cords that connect the muscles of the forearm to the bones of the fingers and thumb, so we can bend (flex) and straighten (extend) our fingers.
 The flexor tendons glide through a tunnel called the tendon sheath.
 The sheath is lined with a thin membrane called synovium.
 The synovium produces lubricating fluid that helps reduce friction as the tendons glide through the tendon sheath.
 The tendon sheath has several thick, fibrous sections called pulleys.

 What are the causes?

-Certain inflammatory conditions such as rheumatoid arthritis, psoriatic arthritis and gout can cause trigger finger.
-The synovial covering of the sheath becomes thickened to several times its normal size when inflamed by these conditions.
-The tendon is no longer able to glide freely and may swell, forming a nodular thickening at the point where it tries to pass into the tunnel.
+In gout, rheumatoid & psoriatic arthritis, the synovial covering of the sheath becomes inflamed and thickened to several times its normal size.
+The tendon is no longer able to glide freely, forming a nodular thickening at the point where it tries to pass into the tunnel.

 Trigger finger may also be associated with conditions such as diabetes, hypothyroidism & pregnancy which all cause thickening of the sheath or tendons.
 It can also occur in small children.
 The cause in children is poorly understood but possibly tendon thickening follows a minor injury.

 What are the Signs & Symptoms?

 Before development of the actual “triggering”, the first sign may be discomfort in the palm at the base of the affected finger.
 Painful clicking is the most common symptom.
 As the condition progresses the finger may become locked.
 In children the condition is usually painless and is only noticed when the thumb becomes stuck in the bent position.